Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 Colorado State Stats and Trends

-- In Colorado State's 11 games this year, it has four wins against the spread.
+- In Colorado State's 11 games this season, it has four wins against the spread.

-- The Rams have been underdogs by 4.5 points or more two times this season and have covered the spread every time.
+- The Rams have always covered the spread this season when underdogs by 4.5 points or more.

-- Colorado State's games this season have gone over the point total four times in 10 opportunities (40%).
+- Colorado State's games this year have gone over the total in four out of 10 opportunities (40%).

-- When Colorado State records more than 25.7 points, it is 2-1 against the spread and 2-1 overall.
+- Colorado State is 2-1 against the spread and 2-1 overall when the team notches more than 25.7 points.

-- In games that Colorado State piles up over 393.6 yards, the team is 2-3 against the spread and 2-4 overall.
+- In games that Colorado State totals more than 393.6 yards, the team is 2-3 against the spread and 2-4 overall.

-- This season the Rams have 14 turnovers, seven fewer than the Wolf Pack have takeaways (21).
+- The Rams have 14 giveaways this season, while the Wolf Pack have 21 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.